 Exp = t • Irr

-So far the technical part about the curing behavior, but how do these parameter describe the behavior of resins in a 3D-printer from a more practical point of view?
+So far the technical part about the curing properties, but how do these parameter describe the behavior of resins in a 3D-printer from a more practical point of view?

 The depth of penetration (Dp) shows a materials sensitivity to changes in light output, which means that a material with a lower Dp has better performance when subjected to variations in exposure time/light source power, while a material with a higher Dp, is more likely a faster printing material but also more sensitive for failure at deviations in light output.
-Whereas its seems that a faster printing resins is more preferable, a less sensitive resins is practice more useful, because of high likeliness in changes in light output due to lack of proper cleaning and degradation of the light source.
+Whereas its seems that a faster printing resins is more preferable, a less sensitive resin is practical more useful, because of high likeliness in changes in light output due to lack of proper cleaning and degradation of the light source, especially for DLP units without auto-calibration.

 The critical energy (Ec) is a value for the minimum amount of energy required to form a solid layer and therefor the minimum amount of energy required for 3D-printing.